Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

 ## 6.2 Device Information Acquisition
 ```
 【description】
-Towers Perrin provides a rich interface for developers to achieve device information acquisition and management capabilities (removal, etc.).
+Meari provides a rich interface for developers to achieve device information acquisition and management capabilities (removal, etc.).
 Device-related return data is notified to the recipient by means of asynchronous messages.
 We used the EventBus solution to implement message notification.
 Therefore, the notification object needs to be registered and destroyed on each device operation page.
 Please refer to the demo implementation for details.

 [function call]